kulaizki/z1/README.md

 - Advanced strategic insights
 - Hero-specific skill assessments

-## 📋 How to Use
+## How to Use

 1. Navigate to the website
 2. Enter your Dota 2 Player ID
 3. Press Enter or click submit
-4. Receive AI-generated insights about your recent matches
+4. Receive stats and AI-generated insights about your recent Dota 2 account

-## 🛠 Tech Stack
+## Tech Stack

 - SvelteKit
 - TypeScript